 They wait for night to fall.
 It is Ser Jorah that first notices the red comet, the first star of the evening.
 Daenerys sees this as a sign to light the pyre.
-Mirri Maz Duur sings in a high, ululating voice at first but it becomes a wail as the flames engulf her and she soon falls silent.
-As the smoke grows thicker and the heat stronger, the Dothraki and Ser Jorah back away.
-Daenerys stands her ground; she is the blood of the dragon and undeterred by the fire.
-She knew the truth long ago but the brazier was not hot enough.
+Mirri Maz Duur sings in a high, ululating voice at first, but her voice becomes a wail as the flames engulf her and she soon falls silent.
+The Dothraki and Ser Jorah back away as the smoke grows thicker and the heat stronger, but Daenerys stands her ground; she is the blood of the dragon and undeterred by the fire.
+She knew the truth long ago, but the brazier was not hot enough.
 Then Daenerys begins to slowly walk towards the fire as sweat covers her body.
 She sees many images as she walks: trees, animals, and a great grey stallion.
 Seeing the horse she tells Drogo to mount, and for a second she sees him mounted.
 He smiles at her and cracks a whip made of flame down upon the pyre and Daenerys hears the crack of breaking stone as the pyre collapses, showering her with ash, cinders, and broken egg shell.
 Behind her, she can hear the Dothraki and Ser Jorah shouting.
 As the pyre begins to collapse completely, Daenerys hears two more cracks like the first and walks into the heart of the fire.

-When the fire dies, Ser Jorah finds Daenerys, naked but alive and unburnt except for her hair, nursing two baby dragons, with a third black and scarlet dragon draped across her shoulders.
+When the fire dies, Ser Jorah finds Daenerys, naked but alive and unburnt except for her hair, nursing two baby dragons, with a third draped across her shoulders.
 The dragons match the colors of their eggs: cream-and-gold, green-and-bronze, and black-and-scarlet.
 Ser Jorah drops to his knees wordlessly.
 He is followed by Jhogo, Aggo, and Rakharo who declare her blood of their blood, and then her handmaidens and the rest of the Dothraki do the same.
-Daenerys knows that they are now hers as they were never Drogo’s.
+Daenerys knows that they are now hers as they never were Drogo’s.

-Daenerys rises and for the first time in hundreds of years, the night comes alive with the calls of the three dragons, who spread their translucent wings.
+Daenerys rises and for the first time in hundreds of years, the night comes alive with the music of dragons.

 - Summary and analyses of the chapter by Leigh Butler.